 We have compiled a snapshot of the health of the people who live in Westminster, Hammersmith and Fulham and Kensington and Chelsea.

-If you want to know what we are doing to make sure more people are more physically active and the challenges our young people are facing, see the Tri-Borough Public Health report for 2013 to 2014.
+If you want to know what we are doing to make sure more people are more physically active, see the Tri-Borough Public Health report for 2015 to 2016.